-The Department of Homeland Security is currently following what’s called Johnson Memo.
+The Department of Homeland Security is currently following what’s called the Johnson Memo.
 This Memo instructs it’s agents to exercise discretion based on enforcement priorities.
-If you are considered to not be a priority of enforcement, then the government would offer that your Removal case be Administratively Closed.
-Meaning you will not have to go back to court anymore; but if you commit a crime, the government could reopen your removal case.
+If you are considered to not be a priority of enforcement, then the government can offer that your Removal case to be Administratively Closed.
+This would mean that you will not have to go back to court anymore; but if you commit a crime, the government could reopen your removal case.

 Contact Our Deportation Defense Attorneys